kenfeliciano/nextjs-blog/posts/upg-next-to-13.md

 ### Version Compare

 Oh my, `remark` does not natively support tables.
-I didn't realize they were non-standard.
-I've been using them so much.
+I didn't realize they were non-standard as I've been using them so much.
 I'm trying the least effort solution of using `remark-gfm` that I found in a [post](https://unifiedjs.com/learn/recipe/remark-table/).
+That worked just fine.
+I added a tiny bit of CSS so it wasn't all scrunched together.

 | Package            | v12     | latest   |
 | ------------------ | ------- | -------- |